Best Dog Foods For Poodles

 Understanding The Nutritional Needs Of Poodles

-Toy and Miniature Poodles have very fast metabolisms, so they may need anywhere from 40 to 55 calories per pound of body weight each day while a Standard Poodle may only need 35 to 45 calories per pound.
+Toy and Miniature Poodles need 40-55 calories per pound of body weight daily, while Standard Poodles need 35-45.

-Choose a formula designed for breeds of your dog’s size and really focus on quality ingredients and balanced nutrition.
+Choose a breed-specific formula with quality ingredients and balanced nutrition.

 Are There Any Special Dietary Requirements?